-Part C is required for any event that exceeds 72 consecutive hours (a long-term camp such as Honokaia Summer Camp falls under this category), or when the nature of the activity is strenuous and demanding, such as a high-adventure trek.
+Part C is required for any event that exceeds 72 consecutive hours (a long-term camp falls under this category), or when the nature of the activity is strenuous and demanding, such as a high-adventure trek.
 It is to be completed and signed by a certified and licensed health-care provider as appropriate for your state.